 Via the curriculum, the school staff will raise awareness around positive healthy relationships and where appropriate specifically raise awareness of CSE and the grooming process.
-Any concerns re CSE will be reported to the DSL who will follow the Local Safeguarding Partnership procedures as defined in https://westyorkscb.proceduresonline.com/p-sg-ch-and-yp.html Prior to any referral being made the DSL will use the safeguarding procedures CSE screening tool, which is available via Child Exploitation Flowchart (calderdale.gov.uk) Staff recognise that any child from any walk of life is vulnerable to CSE, for many children they will not recognise that they are a victim and will often be closer to those abusing them than those trying to help them.
+Any concerns re CSE will be reported to the DSL who will follow the Local Safeguarding Partnership procedures as defined in Safeguarding Children and Young People from Child Sexual Exploitation (proceduresonline.com)

+Prior to any referral being made the DSL will use the safeguarding procedures CSE screening tool, which is available via Safeguarding Children and Young People from Child Sexual Exploitation (proceduresonline.com) with a link to a word document.

+Staff recognise that any child from any walk of life is vulnerable to CSE, for many children they will not recognise that they are a victim and will often be closer to those abusing them than those trying to help them.
 Staff recognise that children can be abused in the real world and the virtual world.
 Research tells us that some children are more vulnerable to CSE; these may include children who are looked after and children with learning disabilities.
 It is also estimated that a third of victims are boys although research tells us that like child sexual abuse, girls are more likely to disclose than boys.